HIV after starting ART in detail

 - ART has dramatically changed the outcome for people living with HIV.

-- More than 20 years of experiences shows ART is effective and with low risk.
+- More than 20 years of experience shows ART is effective and with low risk.

-- Over this period, drugs have become better and research continues to make better ART.
+- Over this period, drugs have become better and research continues to improve ART.
 Even if no new drugs are developed, most of us will lead long and active lives.